The Modern Carrot and Genetic Discovery - AD 1900 to date

 Sauce - 1 cup butter 2 cups powdered sugar 1/2 cup wine Beat butter to cream.
 Add sugar gradually.
 When light add wine which has been heated.
 Place in bowl of water and stir until smooth. — Mrs. Wm.
 C. Allen

 The Art of German Cooking and Baking (1922) by Lina Wachtelborn Meier.

 In 1936 in a publication entitled 'Cookery - Illustrated and Household Management' there was reference to the "Nursery Breakfast" - Young children should have milk at every meal, fresh fruit and vegetables, such a raw carrot - preferably grated - and two or three eggs a week.
-The advice on purchasing carrots was that they should be firm, crisp and medium sized. (picture above)
+The advice on purchasing carrots was that they should be firm, crisp and medium sized. (picture above right)

 Also in 1937 the list of carrot seeds available became even more extensive - Altringham, Demi Longue, Early Market, Ideal, James Intermediate, Long Surrey, Primo and Selected - Thomas Smith, "Profitable Culture of Vegetables".

 1939/45 - World War Two, revived the popularity of the carrot and gave it a rightful place in the kitchen elevated to a new high as a major food source.

 The full impact of the re-discovery of carrots is described in the separate page in the Carrot Museum dedicated to how the humble carrot helped win the war!
 Here

 'Doctor Carrot' was invented to help the Ministry of Food promote carrots

 heavily as a substitute for other more scarce vegetables.